-Should you wish to join the program after re-enrolment closes, please contact the Admission Office at email@example.com.
+Should you wish to join the program after the enrolment period closes, please contact the Admission Office directly at firstname.lastname@example.org

 If at any time during your son’s admission at St. Andrew’s College he is involved in a serious disciplinary issue, the School reserves the right to remove him from the ARE program and/or the waitlist.
 This will be at the discretion of the School and notification of your removal will be sent in writing.